Shane McMahon: Feud with Kevin Owens and Sami Zayn (2017–2018)

 On the August 1 episode of SmackDown, McMahon had a serious argument with Kevin Owens due to losing to AJ Styles for the United States Championship.
 Owens demanded a competent referee, so Daniel Bryan chose McMahon to become the special guest referee.
 The following week on SmackDown, McMahon was accidentally attacked by Styles during a brawl between Styles and Owens.
 Following the incident, on the August 15 episode of SmackDown, McMahon warned Styles that if he puts his hands on him, he will put his hands on Styles.
 The warning later came to Owens after he accidentally attacked McMahon.
 At SummerSlam, McMahon was about to count the pin and declare Owens the winner, however after seeing Styles' foot on the bottom rope, McMahon continued the match.
 A frustrated Owens pushed McMahon, causing McMahon to push Owens back.
 This caused a distraction for Styles to win back the United States Championship.
 On the August 22 episode of SmackDown, McMahon allowed a rematch between Styles and Owens.
 During the match, McMahon made himself referee after seeing the poor officiating from guest referee Baron Corbin, which caused a confrontation from Owens.
 This allowed Styles to take advantage and pin Owens to retain the championship.
 On the September 5 episode of SmackDown, after a brief confrontation with Owens, McMahon proceeded to beat down Owens after warning him not to talk about his family.
-Soon after, Daniel Bryan then came out to announce that Shane had been "suspended indefinitely" by Vince McMahon, who would be returning to SmackDown next week.
+Soon after, Daniel Bryan came out to announce that Shane had been "suspended indefinitely" by Vince McMahon, who would be returning to SmackDown next week.
 On the September 12 episode of SmackDown, CEO and Chairman of WWE, Vince announced that Shane would be facing Owens at Hell in a Cell, in a Hell in a Cell match.
-At Hell in a Cell, Owens won after being saved by Sami Zayn from McMahon's Leap of Faith from the top of the cell to the announcer's table, then was dragged by Zayn to pin McMahon.
+At Hell in a Cell, Owens won after being saved by Sami Zayn from McMahon's Leap of Faith from the top of the cell to the announcer's table, was dragged by Zayn to pin McMahon.